Olena1788/calculator-project/README.md

 ## Aims
 - To create application with HTML structure, CSS styling, and JavaScript interactivity
-- To utilise functional and simple design concepts for an easy-to-navigate UX
 - To create responsive design for accessibility on all devices
 - To use application for quick and easy calculations
 <br />
 <br />
 # User Experience
 ## User Stories
 ### As a first time visitor, I want to: